moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 YAML Configuration file (Point Cloud)
 +++++++++++++++++++++++++++++++++++++

 We will have to generate a YAML configuration file for configuring the 3D sensors.
-Please see :panda_codedir:`this example file <config/sensors_3d.yaml>` for processing point clouds.
+Please see :moveit_resources_codedir:`this example file <panda_moveit_config/config/sensors_3d.yaml>` for processing point clouds.

 Save this file in the config folder in the robot's moveit_config package with name "sensors_3d.yaml": ::